The status quo is immensely overrated and grassroots movements are incredibly underrated. Allow me to elaborate.

 Women in Mumbai substantiate the KuToo movement, opining that wearing heels is like “subjecting your feet to slavery”.
 I take this quote literally and symbolically.
 Not only are heels downright uncomfortable; dictating that a woman wear these shoes to the office strips her of basic human rights.

 We have the power to change this issue, and so much more.
 “That’s just the way things are done” should never be an acceptable response.
-Challenge the status quo and effect change.
 No movement is too small.
-If you can change one human’s way of seeing things, that’s enough.
+Challenge the status quo and you will effect change.
+If you can change one person’s way of seeing things, that’s enough.